lpsmodsimteam/2022HPCSummer-Deadlock/deadlock-logger-node/example.md

 Plot the output data using the provided example script
 ```
-gnuplot -c example-plot.gp 3
+gnuplot example-plot.gp
 ```

-You should see the following output (click to expand):
+You will see the following output in 2022HPCSummer-Deadlock/deadlock-logger-node/ (click to expand):

 plot-idle.png